Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-auth0-to-a-flutter-application.md

 This should sound familiar as it's very close to what we are doing in the login function.

 With that, we finished our whole flow.
-We can now signup and create an account for our Flutter application, as well as sign out.
+We can now sign up and create an account for our Flutter application and sign out.

 And the cool part:
-If we return to our application, we are logged in again, and our token is refreshed.
+If we return to our application, we have logged in again, and our token is refreshed.

 You might be looking for the complete code.
-I've created a [GitHub repo](https://github.com/rebelchris/flutter-auth0) where you can see the complete code example app.
+I've created a [GitHub repo](https://github.com/rebelchris/flutter-auth0) where you can see the full code example app.

 ### Thank you for reading, and let's connect!